jorgecarleitao/parquet2/README.md

 This is a re-write of the official [`parquet` crate](https://crates.io/crates/parquet) with performance, parallelism and safety in mind.

 The five main differentiators in comparison with `parquet` are:
-* does not use `unsafe`
+* it uses `#![forbid(unsafe_code)]`
 * delegates parallelism downstream
 * decouples reading (IO intensive) from computing (CPU intensive)
-* deletages decompressing and decoding batches downstream
 * it is faster (10-20x when reading to arrow format)
 * Is integration-tested against pyarrow 3 and (py)spark 3

 The overall idea is to offer the ability to read compressed parquet pages and a toolkit to decompress them to their favourite in-memory format.

 This allows this crate's iterators to perform _minimal_ CPU work, thereby maximizing throughput.
 It is up to the consumers to decide whether they want to take advantage of this through parallelism at the expense of memory usage (e.g. decompress and deserialize pages in threads) or not.

 ## Functionality implemented